Ingenious Alternative to Curved Shower Rod

-How do you even install curved shower rods?
+How do you even install a curved shower rod?

-Well, they require a complex installation that involves drilling, bolts or high-tension springs.
+Well, it requires a complex installation that involves drilling, bolts or high-tension springs.
 That makes them prone to improper installation.
-That is why most US residential showers still have standard (straight) shower rods and as such, we must suffer cling-prone curtains that continue to fly freely.
+That is why most US residential showers still have standard (straight) shower rods.
+But without a curve, we suffer cling-prone curtains that continue to fly freely.